Tamil grammar: Verbs

 Tamil has two voices.
 The first - used in the example above - indicates that the subject of the sentence undergoes or is the object of the action named by the verb stem, and the second indicates that the subject of the sentence directs the action referred to by the verb stem.
 These voices are not equivalent to the notions of transitivity or causation, or to the active-passive or reflexive-nonreflexive division of voices found in Indo-European languages.

+Infinitive

+For strong verbs, the infinitive is formed by adding -kka to the stem, where if the stem ends in -ru, -lu, -llu, or -ḷu, these get deleted.
+For weak verbs, the infinitive is usually formed by adding a to the stem, where the final vowel of the stem is always deleted.

+Participles

+Adjectival participle

+The adjectival participle is used to form relative clauses and is formed by adding -a to the past or present stem of a verb.
+The negative adjective participle is formed by adding -āta to the infinitive form of a verb.